nagasudhirpulla/taming_python/blog/skills/dataframe_filter_rows_with_lambda.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

 In this post, we will learn how to filter the rows of a DataFrame based on our desired criteria using lambda functions.
 This approach can accommodate complex filtering criteria since we will define the filtering criteria as a lambda function.
-The filt
+The lambda function can access all the columns of each row while filtering the rows

 <hr/>